oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Read this [whitepaper](https://www.oracle.com/docs/tech/database/oracle-nosql-cluster-setup-oci.pdf) which explains how to install Oracle NoSQL Database on the Oracle Cloud Infrastructure (OCI) using this script.

-On another side, by using the scripts in this `repository`, you will learn step by step, and learn how to deploy other popular topologies.
+Instead of the cluster_setup script, you can use the scripts in this `repository` and learn step by step how to deploy popular topologies.

 ## Prerequisites for deploying using scripts in this repository